Iris Marion Young Award For Political Engagement

 At Pitt, Young was a galvanizing presence, active in the Women’s Studies Program as well as within GSPIA.
 During her time in Pittsburgh, Young volunteered and organized on behalf of peace and social justice, fair labor practices, adult literacy, and children’s rights, among other causes, and she worked to combat hate groups and poverty.

-GSPIA and the Women’s Studies Program inaugurated the award in 2008 to honor Young’s memory and recognize a member of the Pitt community whose actions have had political impact within the University or beyond.
+GSPIA and the then Women’s Studies Program inaugurated the award in 2008 to honor Young’s memory and recognize a member of the Pitt community whose actions have had political impact within the University or beyond.
 In 2009, GSPIA established the Iris M. Young Lecture in Civic Engagement to mark the event, and Women's Studies added an undergraduate award.
 A graduate student award was added in 2011.

 This Iris Marion Young Award call for nominations is distributed in August and awardees are honored each fall.